into-clojure/in-8hours/into-1.md

 ### Your very first steps with Clojure

+* These notes are not meant to be an exhaustive presentation of Clojure, but rather help you discover this language.
+Would you notice any big mistake, discuss it in the Meetup group.*

 #### Play with the REPL
 We assume that Leiningen is installed.
 (see [install Leiningen](https://github.com/into-clojure/in-8hours/blob/master/rbf-leiningen/notes.md) for details.)